srama03/deq-intent-banking77/README.md

 As an ablation between explicit and implicit depth, a weight-tied encoder is iterated to a fixed point z\* = f(z\*, x) via damped fixed-point iteration.
 Same architecture as the baseline, but with a single shared layer instead of 3 distinct ones.
 Gradients backpropagate through the unrolled iterations.
 Achieved 84.1% macro-F1 on clean, 74.5% on noisy.

 ### True DEQ
 The true DEQ uses the same fixed-point forward pass as the weight-tied model, but replaces unrolled backpropagation with implicit differentiation via the Implicit Function Theorem.
-A custom `torch.autograd.Function` intercepts the backward pass, solving (I − J_f^T)v = g to compute parameter gradients directly at equilibrium—no solver iterations stored in the computation graph.
+A custom `torch.autograd.Function` intercepts the backward pass, solving $(I - J_f^T)v = g$ to compute parameter gradients directly at equilibrium—no solver iterations stored in the computation graph.
 Achieved 82.8% macro-F1 on clean, 73.4% on noisy.

 ## Results